 Continuing southward, you will stop for lunch in the town of Korčula.
 Your destination: a local tavern, renowned for its outstanding food and tucked away in a quiet street at the very heart of the town.
 Before reaching Dubrovnik, you can stop again for a swim (or hiking) break either on the island of Mljet or one of the Elaphite islands.
-Upon arrival in Dubrovnik, you can stroll the Lapad peninsula where your hotel is situated, or around the nearby city center.
+Upon arrival in Dubrovnik, you can stroll in the city center, which is very close to the hotel.
 B,L

 Lodging for the next three nights: 5* Argentina Hotel (deluxe double sea view rooms with balcony)

 DAY 7 – Dubrovnik – City Walls from the Sea and …